pbruynel/Assignment/README.md

 The repository contains the original dataset downloaded and unzipped from the source mentioned in the assignment.
 All the original datafiles are located in the directory 'UCI HAR Dataset'.
-The resulting tidy dataset that is generated is named 'allData' and is saved as a csv-file named 'allData,csv' and is contained in this repository.
+The resulting tidy dataset that is generated is named *allData* and is written to a csv-file named 'allData,csv'.
+It is contained in this repository.
-The additional dataset that is created from the allData dataset is named 'avgSubjectActivityData' and is also saved as a csv-file 'avgSubjectActivityData.csv'.
+The additional dataset that is created from the *allData* dataset is named *avgSubjectActivityData* and is also written to a csv-file 'avgSubjectActivityData.csv'.
-This one is added to the repository too.
+This file is added to the repository as well.

 ## R-script
-The R-script that carries out the transformation from the original datasets into the allData tidy dataset (and the avgSubjectActivityData dataset as well) is found in the file 'run_analysis.R', as the assignment requires.
+The R-script that carries out the transformation from the original datasets into the *allData* tidy dataset (and the *avgSubjectActivityData* dataset as well) is found in the file 'run_analysis.R', as the assignment requires.
+For the script to run succesfully it is required that the current working directory contains the subdirectory 'UCI HAR Dataset', including the original datafiles.

 ## Other files
 Besides the R-script and the datasets the repository contains a few other files:
-Codebook.md and README.md.
-Creating these two files is part of the assignment.
+CodeBook.md and README.md.
+Providing these two files is part of the assignment.
-The Codebook.md file gives a description of the process of generating the tidy dataset allData by the R-script run_analysys.R.
-Besides that, it explains the structure and meaning of the tidy dataset.
+The CodeBook.md file gives a description of the process of generating the tidy dataset *allData* by the R-script run_analysys.R.
+Furthermore, it explains the structure and meaning of the tidy dataset.
 The README.md is the file you are currently reading.